Your Brexit questions, answered

 FedEx and TNT use multiple airports and ports in the UK and Europe, and this will continue to be the case post-Brexit to ensure we can provide the services required by our customers.
 These can differ from day to day according to the product or service chosen by the customer and they are different based on pickup and delivery address.

 Current flight points into/out of the UK are Stansted, East Midlands, Birmingham, Heathrow, Newcastle, Belfast, Edinburgh & Glasgow.

 Our road depots and hubs are strategically placed throughout the UK to ensure we meet transit times and service levels for all regions.
 We operate out of 54 depots in the UK and have hubs in Atherstone, Kingsbury, Lount, Dartford, Preston, Stoke, Milton Keynes and Swindon.

 This is still being negotiated between the UK and the EU.
-If a formal withdrawal treaty is not signed, the UK’s membership of the EU Single Market and the EU Customs Union will cease from April 12, 2019* at 11pm GMT.
+If a formal withdrawal treaty is not signed, the UK’s membership of the EU Single Market and the EU Customs Union will cease.
 This outcome has become known as No Deal.

 Like all businesses we await further updates and details from the UK Government and EU authorities.
-As Brexit negotiations continue, FedEx and TNT are planning to be Brexit ready.
-Our dedicated cross functional Brexit working group is assessing potential impacts and building plans to ensure we can steer your business through whatever changes might be in store.
+As Brexit negotiations continue, FedEx and TNT will be Brexit ready.
+Our dedicated cross-functional Brexit working group continues to assess potential impacts and build plans to ensure we can steer your business through whatever changes might be in store.